 Buzz: Leave it to Zurg to create a villain more arrogant than himself!

-- Unexplained Recovery: He has "died" multiple times but kept coming back up until his final appearance when Ty Parsec ripped him into shreds.
+- Unexplained Recovery: He "died" multiple times but kept coming back up until his final appearance when Ty Parsec ripped him into shreds.

 - You Have Outlived Your Usefulness: He and XL have a Villain Team-Up.
 But after converting much of the galaxy into Wirewolves, he threatens to consume XL, prompting a HeelFace Turn on XL's part.